iankisali/C-Data-Structures-Algorithms/Data Stuctures/4. Stack/README.md

 Order of evaluation is "left to right" and brackets cannot change order.
 Since `+` is to left of `*` addition is therefore perfomed before multiplication.
 Operators act on values to left of them example "+" acts on "B" and "C".
 Simpler version is `((A (B C +) *) D / )`.
 Thus, the `*` uses the two values immediately preceding: "A", and the result of the addition.
 Similarly, the `/` uses the result of the multiplication and the "D".

+## Infix to Postfix
+Converting an infix notation to postfix is among one application of stack.
+An expression for example `a + b * (c + d)` can be converted to postfix equivalent `abcd + * +` when an operand appears before an operator.

+The compiler scans the expression either from left to right or from right to left.
+Consider the expression above.
+The compiler first scans expression `c + d`, to become `cd +` as one single operand.
+Scanning from left, compiler will now evaluate `b * (cd +)`(putting in brackets to make it one operand).
+The expression will be evaluated to become `bcd + *`.
+Final step after scanning from left the expression becomes `a + (bcd + *)` and the result will be `abcd + * +`.
+Please note Precedence and Associative rule of operators.

+### Steps to convert Infix expression to Postfix expression using Stack:
+- Scan infix from left to right
+- If scanned character is operand, output it.
+- Else,
+    - If precedence and associativity of scanned operator are greater than precedence and associativity of operator in stack(or stack empty or contain `(`) then push it.
+    - `^` operator is right associative and other operators like `+ - * /` are left associative.
+Check for condition when both ,operator at top of stack and scanned operator are `^`.
+In this condition, precedence of scanned operator is high hence will be pushed into operator in stack.
+When top of operator stack is same as scanned operator, then pop operator from stack because of left associativity due to which scanned operator has less precedence.
+      - Else, Pop all the operators from the stack which are greater than or equal to in precedence than that of the scanned operator.
+After doing that Push the scanned operator to the stack.
+(If you encounter parenthesis while popping then stop there and push the scanned operator in the stack.)
+- If scanned char is `(`, push to stack
+- If `)`, pop stack and output till `(` found and discard all parenthesis.
+- Repeat above steps till infix expression scanned and print output
+- Pop and output from stack until not empty

+This can be implemented using :
+- Linked List implemented in `InfToPostLL.c` file
+- Arrays implemented in `InfToPostArray.c` file.

 ## References
 1. [Stack Data Structure using Array](http://www.btechsmartclass.com/data_structures/stack-using-array.html)